 The time has come.
 Your website needs to spread its proverbial wings and fly far, far away into the world that is Outside Help.
 It’s time for you too to make that leap into finding someone who can help make your website look and run exactly how you see it in your head.

 In my time working in the world of web development, I’ve noticed certain topics come up again and again when I respond to someone who is looking for website help.
 So, to help make the process easier, I’m including some of the to do’s that make life easier as you find a developer to bring your site to life.

 Figure Out Your Budget

 I can’t stress how important it is to know your budget.
 What can you afford?
-It’s great to have caviar tastes, but you shouldn’t buy for caviar when your budget is more of the canned tuna variety, even if it’s the fancy kind packed in olive oil.
-Know your budget so you and a developer can devise a plan that won’t cause you to sell worldly posessions.
+It’s great to have caviar tastes, but you shouldn’t plan for caviar when your budget is more of the canned tuna variety, even if it’s the fancy kind packed in olive oil.
+Know your budget so you and a developer can devise a plan that won’t cause you to sell worldly possessions.

 This also leads to another important part of the financial process, which is knowing where and how payment is made.
 Do you need to pay a retainer?
 Is there an hourly rate, or a fixed rate?
 Do you need a PO or an invoice?
 Where are you making payments?
 How can you acquire records of those payments?
 Which brings me to an extremely important topic . . .

 Agree to what needs to be done to your site, and for how much before you hire someone.
 Going in without a price point can lead to a project spiraling out of control, or even worse, someone overcharging you.
 An estimate won’t just provide you with pricing.
 It also includes a breakdown of tasks to be completed, and the amount of time needed to complete each task.
 Then, if any portion of your project does run over, you can see where, and receive an in depth explanation as to why.